shu-saiketsu/.github/profile/README.md

 🫧 Integrates with the [Clean Architecture](https://github.com/jasontaylordev/CleanArchitecture) to provide seperation.\
 🎓 Implements an API gateway to abstract away microservices.\
 🌱 Uses Auth0's Authentication and RBAC systems to securely verify actions.\
+🔥 Implements RabbitMQ to ensure eventual consistency is met.\
+✅ Uses different voting systems for a variety of environments.\
 ✍️ Created as a disertation project for Sheffield Hallam University.\
-🔥 Implements RabbitMQ to ensure eventual consistency is met.\
-✅ Uses different voting systems for a variety of environments.

 ## 🛠 Tech Stack